Šabac: Economy

 Prior to 1990, Šabac had one of the best developed economies among cities in Yugoslavia.
 However, international sanctions against Yugoslavia during the Bosnian War provoked the shutdown of the Zorka plant, which was the main enterprise in Šabac.
 Many other major local firms like "Šapčanka", "Izgradnja", and "Nama" also shut down during this period.

 The main industries of Šabac today are agriculture, transportation and food production.
-Since 2000, some of the more important companies are diary plant Mlekara Šabac, Elixir Group, Zorka Pharma, and Hesteel Serbia Iron & Steel - Tin mill.
+Since 2000, some of the more important companies are dairy plant Mlekara Šabac, Elixir Group, Zorka Pharma, and Hesteel Serbia Iron & Steel - Tin mill.
 Production of raspberry is also highly developed in Šabac area.
 As of September 2017, Šabac has one of 14 free economic zones established in Serbia.

-The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2019):
+The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2022):

 Sports

 There are several sports societies in Šabac: